BA On-Campus Main Campus

 What Can You Do with a Writing Degree?

 Your education is just one piece to launching an extraordinary career.
 Once you’ve mastered the material, you still have to find the job you want, make the right connections, and sell your knowledge and experience—and if all this is giving you anxiety, don’t panic.
 SEMO’s Career Services office is here to help you with the next step.
-They’ll provide the expertise and support you need, so you can land your dream job in no time.
+Our boldly supportive faculty will provide the expertise and support you need, so you can land your dream job in no time.

 Internship and Employment Opportunities of Recent Graduates